TCM Tongue Diagnosis Guide: How to Read Color, Coating, Shape, and AI Tongue Analysis

 - Surface (smooth, cracked, spots?)

-While AI tools like MyZenCheck provide valuable insights, consider professional consultation if you notice:
+While AI tools like MyZenCheck can organize observations, consider professional consultation if you notice:

 - Sudden changes in tongue appearance